Uncle Henry's

 A radio show, named Talkin' Deals, is broadcast on Saturdays via streaming and on the Maine radio stations WLOB, WBAN, WEZR and WPNO.

 Uncle Henry's was the inspiration for the reality television programme Down East Dickering, on which it is referred to as the bible.

-Founder

-Henry Conrad Faller (August 14 1927 – March 21 2012) was born in Newark, New Jersey, the son of William and Cecilia.
-He married Helen Sonnenberg in 1952, and the couple moved to Maine to live and raise their family.
-The couple started their own printing establishment in Rockland, Maine, in 1968.
-He printed the first edition of Uncle Henry's the following year.

-He retired in 1989 and died, after a battle with Alzheimer's disease, in 2012, aged 84.
+The magazine announced its final issue will be published on November 14, 2024, because the company that prints it has gone out of business.